MOTHER'S DAY SPECIALS! SHOW ME MORE

 1. Taxonomy and Biology2.
 Molecular Characteristics3.
 Clinical Features4.
 Epidemiology in Humans and Animals5.
 Transmission Risk Factors6.
 Detection Methods7.
 Treatment and Prevention8.
 Conclusions and Perspectives

-Long Zhang is a Postdoctoral Fellow in the Department of Energy and Power Engineering at the Beijing Institute of Technology, China.
-He obtained his Ph.D. degrees from both The Hong Kong Polytechnic University and Harbin Institute of Technology, China.
-His research interests include frosting mechanisms on cold surfaces, frosting characteristics on finned tube heat exchangers, and frosting and defrosting performances for air source heat pump systems.
-He has published more than 16 papers as in the heat and mass transfer field, including 10 as the lead/corresponding author.
+Doctor Long ZHANG is an Assistant Professor in the Department of Energy and Power Engineering at the Beijing Institute of Technology, China.
+He received his Ph.D. degrees from both The Hong Kong Polytechnic University and Harbin Institute of Technology, China.
+His research interests are the coupling mechanism and application research of heat and mass transfer and flow, especially the phase change problems such as frosting, icing, and the key technology research of heat pumps.
+He has published more than 50 SCI journal articles, including 32 ones as lead/corresponding author and 2 ESI ones.
+He also published 2 books and 2 chapters for Elsevier, applied for 8 Chinese patents, and made 6 invited presentations at international and Chinese conferences around frosting and icing topics.
+Additionally, he holds more than 10 projects, including the National Natural Science Foundation of China.
 Dr. Rong-Jun Wang is an Associated Professor at Henan Agricultural University.
 Since 2004,he has been engaged in the study of zoonotic Cryptosporidium, Giardia duodenalis, and Cyclospora cayetanensis with a major interest in molecular epidemiology, invasive mechanism, and innate immunity of these pathogens.
 He is a member of the American Microbiology Society, the International Protozoan Society, the China Protozoological Society, and the Chinese Association of Animal Science and Veterinary Medicine, Animal Parasitology Branch.
 He has also served as a peer reviewer expert for Parasites & Vectors, Food Research International, Infection, Genetics and Evolution, and Parasitology Research.
 Dr. Guang-Hui Zhao is Professor, New Century Talents of Chinese Ministry of Education, Northwest A&F University.
 Since 2004, he have been engaged in the molecular epidemiology, immunology and genetics of zoonotic parasites in humans and animals, eg. Cryptosporidium, Giardia, Cyclospora, Cysticercus cellulosae, Trichinella spiralis.
 He is a member of the International Protozoan Society and Editor of Advances in Animal Medicine.
 Dr. Jun-Qiang Li Henan is a member of Long-Xian Zhang’s lab at Henan Agricultural University.
 He is part of the College of Animal Science and Veterinary Medicine and has a PhD in Veterinary Medicine.
 Since 2011, Dr. Li has been engaged in the study of the epidemiology and molecular characteristics of Cyclospora in humans and animals (such as nonhuman primates, dairy cattle.
 He has also conducted research on the population genetic structure of Cyclospora cayetanensis infection in humans.
 He is a member of the China Protozoological Society.

 Reviews for Cyclospora and Cyclosporiasis: Epidemiology, Diagnosis, Detection, and Control